 The DED applies to the offering of private transport, the provision of food and drink, the provision of accommodation, offering staff the opportunity for sport and relaxation and to giving promotional and other gifts to them for which there is no (full) input VAT recovery right.
 Salary in kind (insofar as it does not fall under the above categories) and goods and services that staff use for other private purposes, such as a Christmas gift, a staff party or other company outings, and computers / iPads and mobile phones (that staff (also) use in private) fall under the DED.

 COVID-19 update

 The COVID -19 pandemic may affect the application of the DED.
-It is therefore important to pay extra attention to the following matters for the purposes of the DED (these are explained in more detail in Step 4 and Step 6):
+It is therefore important to pay extra attention to the provision of staff facilities for working from home (these are elaborated on in Step 6).